patbenatar/rbexy/README.md

 ### `Rbexy::Component`

 We ship with a component superclass that integrates nicely with Rails' ActionView and the controller rendering context.
-You can use it to easily implement custom components:
+You can use it to easily implement custom components in your Rails app:

 ```ruby
 # app/components/page_header_component.rb